bvn-architecture/styleguide/README.md

 </div>
 ```

-To add another row copy the format and replace `#TOPIC#` `#LETTER#` and `#NUMBER#` with the appropriate figure, then insert new markdown files into the appropriate fields:
+To add another content row copy the format and replace `#TOPIC#` `#LETTER#` and `#NUMBER#` with the appropriate figure, then insert new markdown files into the appropriate fields:

 ```
 {% include building-components/table-layout-block.markdown letter="#LETTER#" key="building-components/#TOPIC#/#NUMBER#-key.markdown" value="building-components/#TOPIC#/#NUMBER#-value.markdown" %}
 {% include building-components/table-layout-image.markdown image="building-components/#TOPIC#/#NUMBER#-image.svg" %}
 ```
+A row consist of three parts with two columns: Left column contains both the Key and Value, Right column contains the image or text.

 - The 1st `{% include %}` is the building components text for the left hand column, consisting of two rows.
 The top row is the `key` and the bottom row is the `value` (2nd can be left blank, however must exist).
 The __letter__ is inserted on the top left of the first row, it can be left blank " ".
 - The 2nd `{% include %}` outlines the framework size for the images.
 Images have the maximum width of `320px` to make all images the same size.
 For text, replace `table-layout-image.markdown` with `table-layout-text.markdown` and reference the markdown file.

 NOTE: If there is no image or text needed to match the text, you can remove the second statement.
+The sequence of ascending numbers also continues.

 To make the any block extend width, use the following instead: